 At this point the DM should check the total time spent by the party by summing up the numbers recorded on Appendix A. The results should be compared with the chart on the bottom of Appendix A to determine how well the characters fared.
-This will determine the reaction of Antus and the wine award given to the heroes.
-Read the appropriate reaction from the choices below.
+This determines the reaction of

-• If the team earns a gold ribbon
+If the team earns a gold ribbon

-"Congratulations, you are one of the first teams to return.
+Congratulations, you are one of the first teams to return.
 Your speed and courage are a lesson to us all.
 You may even be crowned heroes of the year.
-Please come with me to the Gilded Cow, a celebration is to be held in your honor brave adventurers."
+Please come with me to the Gilded Cow, a celebration is to be held in your honor brave adventurers.

-• If the team earns a silver ribbon
+If the team earns a silver ribbon

-"Welcome back.
+Welcome back.
 Although you are not the first team to return you deserve great praise for completing the race.
 Surely you will be honored alongside all of the other heroes of the contest.
-Come, let us go celebrate your return, the Gilded Cow awaits."
+Come, let us go celebrate your return, the folk in the Gilded Cow await your presence.

-• If the team earns a copper ribbon
+If the team earns a copper ribbon

-"Ahh, I see that you have finally returned many of the other teams have already come in.
+Ahh, I see that you have finally returned.
+Many of the other teams have already come in.
 I hope that your trip was not too dangerous; we had begun to get worried that you might not return.
-Come let us celebrate you completion of the race at the Gilded Cow and you can tell me all about your journey."
+Come let us celebrate your completion of the race at the Gilded Cow and you can tell me all about your journey.